Elstead Group of Commons

 This site has heath, woodland and dry acid grassland, with scrub controlled by a herd of Belted Galloway cattle.
-It is important for saproxylic (dead wood eating) invertebrates, such as stag beetles.
-There are several ponds with a population of around a thousand toads.
+It is an important site for saproxylic (wood eating) invertebrates, such as stag beetles.
+There are several ponds with a population of approximately 1000 toads.

-There is public access but the site is an active military training area.
+There is public access but the site is an active military training area for the UK.